Riimu/Kit-UrlParser/README.md

 ### UTF-8 and International Domains Names ###

 By default, this library provides a parser that is RFC 3986 compliant.
-This specification does not permit the use of UTF-8 characters in the domain name or various other parts of the URL.
-The correct representation for these in the URL is to use the IDN standard for domain names and percent encoding the UTF-8 characters in other parts.
+The RFC specification does not permit the use of UTF-8 characters in the domain name or any other parts of the URL.
+The correct representation for these in the URL is to use the an IDN standard for domain names and percent encoding the UTF-8 characters in other parts.

-To help you with these endeavors, many of the methods in the `Uri` component will automatically percent encode any characters that cannot be inserted in the URL on their own, including UTF-8 characters.
-Due to complexities involved, the `withHost()` method does not allow UTF-8 encoded characters, however.
+However, to help you deal with UTF-8 encoded characters, many of the methods in the `Uri` component will automatically percent encode any characters that cannot be inserted in the URL on their own, including UTF-8 characters.
+Due to complexities involved, however, the `withHost()` method does not allow UTF-8 encoded characters.

-By default, the parser also does not parse any URLs that include UTF-8 encoded characters, because that would be against the RFC specification.
+By default, the parser also does not parse any URLs that include UTF-8 encoded characters because that would be against the RFC specification.
 However, the parser does provide two additional parsing modes that allows these characters whenever possible.